ericsonga/APCSAReview/_sources/GettingStarted/preface.rst

 * Julian Hamelberg - worked on free response questions - seating chart A and B
 * Christine Hsieh - added mixed up code problems at the end of the array chapter
 * Carlos Diaz - fixed problems and added code highlights
+* Avery Rosh - found an error in one of the 2D array questions

 License
 ---------